EntelectChallenge/2019-Worms/game-engine/game-rules.md

 * A worm can move into range of another worm's shot
 * A worm can move out of range of another worm's shot
 * Two worms can dig open the same dirt cell in a single round
+* A worm can dig a block right before a banana bomb destroys that block

 ## Worm Profession